f5devcentral/f5-agility-labs-sslviz/docs/class3/module5/lab1.rst

 Delete the SSL Orchestrator Configuration (Ansible)
 ================================================================================

-The F5 Ansible collection also includes a utility module to delete the entire SSL Orchestrator configuration.
+The F5 Declarative Ansible collection also includes a utility module to delete the entire SSL Orchestrator configuration.

 In VSCode, click **playbooks > utility-sslo-delete-all.yaml** to view the example playbook.